 - Details what is provided for you and asks for a size estimate

 - This is a two part process to enter your speakers and moderators.
 First you enter the names and contact email address.
 Then you open the contact again and enter their position and affiliation.

 - This information is important so your speakers can be contacted for releases and to allow them to upload their slide sets, headshots and bios.

 After saving each section, save the whole entry in order to complete the process.
 On your dashboard, a successful submission will have a Green Check Mark Dot.

 In addition to program session proposals, we also encourage submissions for half-day or full-day preconferences to help participants develop skills through interactive learning.
-Proposals for both Midwinter 2019 and Annual 2019 preconferences use a different form but go through the same type of review and selection process.
+Proposals for Annual 2020 preconferences use a different form but go through the same type of review and selection process.

 * This process will open soon.

 Submit a LITA Preconference Proposal for ALA Annual 2020

 LITA is now accepting innovative and creative proposals for the 2020 Annual American Library Association Conference.
 We’re looking for 60-minute conference presentations.
 The focus should be on technology in libraries, whether that’s use of, new ideas for, trends in, or interesting/innovative projects being explored – it’s all for you to propose.

 The 2020 Annual ALA Conference will be held in Chicago, IL, June 25-30, 2020.